Rose Cohen: The victim of Stalin’s terror

 Petrovsky was aware of the danger emerging in the Soviet Union following the murder of Sergei Kirov in 1934, the assassination that functioned as the catalyst for the Great Purge.
-However she was also quoted by Ivy Litvinov as being "rather smug" about the crack-down and as having said "Well, I suppose they know what they're doing, don't you?".

 In the summer of 1936, Cohen went to London but was not permitted to make the trip with her son, Alyosha, so he stayed behind.
 Her sister Nellie thought that Rose was "unhappy, and had it not been for Alyosha might not have returned".

 At that time Petrovsky was planning a business trip to America and got permission to travel abroad from his supervisor Sergo Ordzhonikidze - the head of the Supreme Soviet of the National Economy and the head of the People's Commissariat of Heavy Industry of the Soviet Union.
 Sergo Ordzhonikidze, who knew Stalin closely, more than anyone else, saw what was happening in the country.
 Anticipating his fate, he wanted to save Petrovsky from Stalin’s terror and understood that he most likely would not return from a business trip.
 It seems that Rosa and David hoped to use their travels as an opportunity to leave Russia almost simultaneously and be saved.
 However, they had failed to acquire an exit visa for their son, and unwilling to leave without him, they remained in the Soviet Union.

 In February 1937, Ordzhonikidze died.
 In March 1937, Petrovsky was arrested, and Cohen was expelled from the Russian Communist Party.
 On 13 August she was arrested in Moscow.
 Cohen was accused of being: "a member of the anti-Soviet organization in the Comintern, spying for Great Britain, and the resident of British intelligence".

 She denied all charges until 29 October 1937.
 A closed court hearing started at 2:20 pm on 28 November.
 Cohen was not given access to defence counsel or witnesses, "in accordance with the Law of 1 December 1934".
-She "pleaded not guilty, denied all charges, and refused to confirm her testimony given during the preliminary investigation, claiming it was false."
+She "pleaded not guilty, denied all charges, and refused to confirm her testimony given during the preliminary investigation, claiming it was false".
 In her final statement she again pleaded not guilty.
 However, the ruling handed down twenty minutes after the start of legal proceedings declared Cohen guilty.
 That same day, Cohen was shot.

 Petrovsky was shot on 10 September 1937 (rehabilitated in the Soviet Union in 1958).
-Their seven-year-old son, Alyosha, was placed in an orphanage with the label "son of the enemies of the people."
+Their seven-year-old son, Alyosha, was placed in an orphanage with the label "son of the enemies of the people".
 Rose's sister and brothers told everyone that Rose and Alyosha died in Russia of pneumonia and forgot about him for 50 years.